Detecting Hate Speech with GPT-3: Discussion

-The comment is a plain statement without judgment; the inclusion of `transgendered people' may be the reason for the false positive.
-If this were the case, then combined with the previous example, the model may have a tendency to generate false positive results when it encounters words that are identity terms, erroneously ignoring the context in which they are used.
+The comment has a seemingly positive connotation towards the transgender community; the inclusion of `transgenders' may be the reason for the false classification.
+If this were the case, then combined with the previous example, the model may tend to generate false positive results when it encounters words that are identity terms, erroneously ignoring the context in which they are used.
 Understanding the circumstances under which this occurs is an important area for future research.

 The following comment is an example of false negativity.
-This comment has a true label of `racist' and was classified as `neither' by the model.
+This comment has a true label of `racist' and was classified as `neither' by the model when presented with Example Set 2.
 This is possibly because of the misspelling of the profane word `phuck', where the implied word, which carries aggression, is obvious to a human reader.

 \begin{quote} `phuck white rasist ass people': neither (True label: racist.) \end{quote}